getsadzeg/AreYouAlive/README.md

 Challengepost: http://challengepost.com/software/areyoualive

 # For English Speakers
-Project "AreYouAlive" contains two applications - Web and Mobile, especially for Android (Minimum version 4.0.3).
+Project "AreYouAlive" contains two applications - Web and Mobile, especially for Android (Minimum required version 4.0.3).
 You can see web appliacation demo here - www.areyoualive.org

 "AreYouAlive" is innovative method to let government connect to unit sent to special operation.
 Government only needs to protect the connection and provide soldiers with internet connection.